Ford Ka: StreetKa and SportKa

-The engine used in StreetKa (and SportKa) is called a Duratec, but it is of South African origin, where it is known as the Zetec Rocam.
+The engine used in StreetKa (and SportKa) is called a Duratec, but it is of South American origin, where it is known as the Zetec Rocam.
 StreetKa features MacPherson struts front and rear and uses unique wider front lower arms (wishbones), giving it exceptional handling.

-The only exterior panel shared with Ka is the bonnet.
-The front headlights are also shared with Ka, but appear different due to the front bumper covering them partly to change their shape.
+The only exterior panels shared with Ka are the bonnet and the headlights, the latter of which appear different due to the front bumper covering them partly to change their shape.
 The interior shares most parts with Ka, except the StreetKa has its facia painted blue rather than silver.
 Its seats are mounted lower than Ka's and it has aluminium effect detailing.

 Both the StreetKa and SportKa received a new 95 PS 1.6-litre eight-valve Duratec petrol engine, whereas Ka, Ka Collection, and LuxuryKa retained the 1.3-litre Duratec petrol engine.
 The SportKa was noted for its surprising advertising campaign, "The Ka's Evil Twin", denouncing the Ka's traditionally perceived "cute" design.
 The StreetKa ceased to be officially on sale in late 2006.

-In 2005, all Ka models, including the SportKa and StreetKa, received a slightly updated interior, bringing the cabin back up to date, while still retaining the look and feel of the original.
-The SportKa continued to be available until 2008.
-A pink version was produced to promote the new Thunderbirds film, and was supplied by Ford to the movie producer.
+A pink version was produced to promote the 2004 Thunderbirds film, and was supplied by Ford to the movie producer.
 The Thunderbird movie cars were unveiled at the Birmingham Motor Show.
 Only eight Pink StreetKas were produced by Ford for the film, five in right-hand drive and three in left-hand drive.
 All were signed by Sophia Myles (Miss Lady Penelope).
 The matching StreetKa dress designed by Bruce Oldfield of Ford was later sold in an auction during London Fashion Week to raise money for Barnados.

+In 2005, all Ka models, including the SportKa and StreetKa, received a slightly updated interior, bringing the cabin back up to date, while still retaining the look and feel of the original.
+The SportKa continued to be available until 2008.